maychim/volc_ozone/README.md

 This repository contains the code for data processing and figure reproduction related to the paper, "Future volcanic eruptions may delay the recovery of lower stratospheric ozone over Antarctica and Southern Hemisphere mid-latitudes".

-Each notebook is named according to the figure it reproduces (e.g., Figure1.ipynb, Figure2.ipynb).
+Each notebook is named according to the main text / supplmentary figure figure it reproduces (e.g., Figure1.ipynb, FigureS1.ipynb).

 ---
 ## Data availability